Learn something new every day

 More Info... by email

-According to the National Certification Council for Activity Professionals (NCCAP), people in the US who want to work in this job will need a bachelor’s degree with at least one English course and at least seven courses directly related to being a nursing home activity director.
-In addition, candidates need 4,000 hours of hands-on experience working or volunteering in this area during the previous five years.
+In the US, the governing agency is the National Certification Council for Activity Professionals (NCCAP).
+In addition to a bachelor’s degree, candidates typically need 4,000 hours of hands-on experience working or volunteering in this area during the previous five years.
 You'll also need a minimum of 30 hours of continuing education during the previous five years.

 Health boards and other governmental agencies examine nursing homes for compliance with regional and national regulations.
 Grants, insurance coverage, and other funding have strict rules for nursing homes to be able to receive money.
-For these reasons, the majority of facilities in the US will not hire a nursing home activity director who has not been certified by the NCCAP.
+For these reasons, the majority of facilities in the US will not hire a nursing home activity director who has not been certified.

 I enjoyed the article.
 It had a lot of information that is helpful to me.